sandbox-bio/sandbox.bio/app/src/tutorials/igv-intro/steps/Step10.md

 <IGVUpdateBtn locus="chr21:19,800,320-19,818,162" />

-Load the track with information about repeats across the genome (in IGV Desktop, this would be under `File` > `Load from server`)
+Load the track with information about repeats across the genome (in IGV Desktop, this would be under `File` > `Load from server`):

 <IGVUpdateBtn loadTrack={{
 	"name": "Repeat Masker (rmsk)",